SafaAlatrech/CheckPoint-Algorithms-and-its-elements/README.md

 # CheckPoint-Algorithms-and-its-elements :

 Objective :
-We ask to read a sentence, which ends with a point, character by character and to determine:
+In this checkpoint ask to read a sentence, which ends with a point, character by character and to determine:
 The length of the sentence (the number of characters).
 The number of words in the sentence (assuming that the words are separated by a single space).
 The number of vowels in the sentence.